-Research on Bar-tailed Godwits Limosa lapponica
+Research on Bar-tailed Godwits Limosa Iapponica

 In 2001 the Royal Dutch Institute for Sea Research (Royal NIOZ) launched a study on the ecology of the bar-tailed godwit.
 In addition to the mainly shellfish eating red knot Calidris canutus, which we have been studying since the late eighties, we want to learn more about the ecology of a species whose food consists mainly of bristle worms.
-In May 2001 a project started with color-rings on bar-tailed godwits in the Dutch Wadden Sea and the Banc d'Arguin in Mauritania, one of the major wintering areas of the species in Western Africa.
-Every year, birds are caught and ringed by ringers of VRS Castricum (on the Dutch North Sea coast), VRS Calidris on the island Schiermonnikoog and wilsterflappers Joop Jukema, Catharinus Monkel, Jaap Strikwerda and Bram van der Veen.
+In May 2001 a project started with color-rings on bartailed godwits in the Dutch Wadden Sea and the Banc d'Arguin in Mauritania, one of the major wintering areas of the species in Western Africa.
+Every year, birds are caught and ringed by ringers of VRS Castricum (on the Dutch North Sea coast), VRS Calidris on the island Schiermonnikoog and wilsterflappers Joop Jukema, Jaap Strikwerda, Bram van der Veen and Cees Dekker.
 These wilsterflappers are ringing on the islands of Texel, Terschelling and Ameland and catch hundreds of bar-tailed godwits in the meadows each spring.
 They do this with a traditional catching method that they used in the past to catch golden plovers for their income (wilsterflappen).
 Waders are also caught by the NIOZ with mist nets in the periods around the new moon in the Wadden Sea and in Mauritania.

 The color ring combination consists of four color-rings and a flag (a ring with a kind of streamer).
-The flag colors that have been used since 2001 are shown in Figure 2 and are in chronological order, Yellow (Y), Red (R), Lime (L) and Black (N).
+The flag colors that have been used since 2001 are shown in Figure 2 and are in chronological order, Yellow (Y), Red (R), Lime (L), Black (N) and again Yellow (Y).
 There are two color rings on each lower leg (the tarsus) with a flag in one of eight possible positions (see Figure 1).
 Each bird also carries a metal ring, this is not part of the color combination.

-Since 2014, black flags are used in combination with 4 color rings, the colors used are black (shorthand N in accordance with international agreements for color ringing), Red (R), Yellow (Y), green (G) and Pale blue (P).
-A bar-tailed godwit with a red over a yellow ring on the left leg and with a black flag above two green rings on the lower right leg is quoted as N4RYGG.
+Since 2024, yellow flags are used in combination with 4 color rings, the colors used are black (shorthand N in accordance with international agreements for color ringing), Red (R), Yellow (Y), green (G) and Pale blue (P).
+A bar-tailed godwit with a red over a yellow ring on the left leg and with a yellow flag in between two green rings on the lower right leg is quoted as Y6RYGG.
 First, the position of the flag is noted and then the color-rings from top to bottom, first for the left leg (of the bird) and then for the right leg.

 Since the launch of black flags, we have used a unique flag position for each catching area.
 This means that you can recognize where a bird was ringed from the position of the flag.
 N1 is used on Texel, N2 in Mauritania, N3 and N8 on Terschelling, N4 in Castricum, N5 on Ameland and N6 are birds that are caught with mist nets on Griend or Schiermonnikoog.
 N7 is not yet used.
+At the moment (May 2025) some combinations with Y2 are used in Mauritania (17 combinations starting with Y2GG) and Y6 in total 215 combinations are used at the island of Griend in the Dutch Waddensea.